-When raising concerns, individuals will express them in writing to the Headteacher.
-If an individual is raising a concern about the Headteacher, they should express their concerns in writing to the chair of governors.
-Where this is the case, the chair of governors will take on the Headteacher's duties outlined in the Interview and investigation section of this policy.
+When raising concerns, individuals will express them in writing to the Headteacher or any member of the SLT.
+If an individual is raising a concern about the Headteacher, they should express their concerns in writing to the Chair of Governors.
+Where this is the case, the chair of governors will take on the Headteacher's duties outlined in the 'Interview and investigation' section of this policy.